kyma-project/cloud-manager/docs/user/tutorials/01-30-azure-vpc-peering.md

-# Use VPC peering in Azure
+# Create VPC Peering in Azure

 This tutorial explains how to create a VPC peering connection between a remote VPC network and Kyma in Azure.
 The tutorial assumes that the Cloud Manager module is enabled in your Kyma cluster.
 Follow the steps from this tutorial to create a new resource group, VPC